Deploying to Source Hut

 - If you have already added a key to your profile, you should use

-is what the key will get named in the secrets management page.
+ssh-keygen -C <new-key-name>along with any other options.new-key-nameis what the key will get named in the secrets management page.
 This private key is necessary to access your repo from the build instances.
-The summary of that is adding the following two top-level keys to.build.yml
+The summary of that is adding the following two top-level keys to.build.yml:secrets: - <ssh key secret uuid from secrets dashboard> sources: - git@git.sr.ht:~yourname/your-private-repo - Add

 I figured this out mostly in a couple of hours, after not having spent any time doing ops-y stuff for ages, so yay!